cegredev/josi/README.md

 }
 ```

-Or download the jars directly from [Maven Central](https://search.maven.org/artifact/io.github.cegredev/josi/0.1.0/jar) directly.
+Or download the jars directly from [Maven Central](https://search.maven.org/artifact/io.github.cegredev/josi).

 ### How's it work?

-The [OS](https://javadoc.io/page/io.github.cegredev/josi/0.1.0/io/github/cegredev/josi/OS.html) enum is the heart of the library and contains the current operating system:
+The [OS](https://javadoc.io/page/io.github.cegredev/josi/latest/io/github/cegredev/josi/OS.html) enum is the heart of the library and contains the current operating system:

 ```java
 OS os = OS.current();